 List your dementia-related diagnosis and other health conditions.
 This information might be helpful when attending health care appointments.
-If you have to visit the Emergency Department, you can use this checklist to help get ready: Be Ready for an Emergency Department Visit tinyurl.com/ER-visit
+If you have to visit the Emergency Department, you can use this checklist in the link to help get ready: Be Ready for an Emergency Department Visit tinyurl.com/ER-visit